AntonKorn/GeoHelp-Autocomplete-address/README.md

 2. Result files are taken from /outputs folder and placed under /Seeds of DataSeeder console app.
 Later, with the connection string specified this app will prepare the collections, data, and indexes to the mongo database specified
 3. Web API application (GeoHelp.Web) can now be launched and linked to the seeded database.

-In the current projet, there is also seeding data included.
+In the current project, there is also seeding data included under DataLoader/Seeding.
 This data is loaded from **Overpass API** with the instructions provided above

 ## Free deployment options